 Romans 8:4 (NKJV) — that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit.

 1 John 1:6–7 (NKJV) — If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.

 The word “walk” in this context means a person’s conduct, behavior or way of life.
-A person can be said to walk (or live) by an evil standard or by a righteous standard.
-How we live our lives is our walk.
-This refers to a general course of life, not necessarily every single event.
-For example, even the most righteous person will sin.
-Jesus gives an excellent example of this walking.
+A person can walk (or live) by an evil standard or by a righteous standard.
+How we live our lives is our walk or course of life.

 Matthew 7:13–14 (NKJV) — “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
 Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.

 Walking in the Spirit means that we have chosen a way of life that is consistent with the indwelling Spirit of God, who constantly guides us along the way.
 If we walk in the Spirit, we will not do the things that come from the lust of the flesh.
 We can only be on one path or have one master.
 Either we are walking the way of God or the way of evil.
 It is our choice.